 RuckusRoots believes in the power of the creative process to affect positive change in the world.

-We’re working with groundbreaking innovators to give young people across the country a chance to express themselves creatively, sustainably, & consciously.
+We’re working with groundbreaking innovators to give young people in Northeast Los Angeles a chance to express themselves creatively and sustainably.
 We’re proud to collaborate with the following artists, organizations and schools:

 Highland Park High School is a small, continuing education campus in East LA that is based on the Big Picture model of learning.
 Big Picture Learning is dedicated to a fundamental redesign of education in the US.
 BPL’s vision is to catalyze vital changes in K-Adult education by generating and sustaining innovative, personalized learning environments that work in tandem with the real world of their greater community.
 Highland Park HS is offering RuckusRoots’ TRASHformation as a 5-credit class in the fall of 2013.

 Founded in 2007, Legacy LA is a community based non-profit organization focused on youth development.
 Its mission is to make positive interventions in the lives of young people by offering alternatives to gangs and violence.
 In its effort to build youth’s capacity to reach their full potential and equip them with the tools to transform their lives and their community, Legacy has partnered with RuckusRoots to offer TRASHformation programs to East LA youth.